 As evidenced by the many topics above, numerous tax-related issues are implicated in the undertaking of a business, and an entrepreneur faces many challenges and decisions at every life stage of the startup venture.
 Choosing the initial business structure for the entity is the first step, but determining when, and if, to convert to another form involves an assessment of the company's specific needs, circumstances, and plans.
 LLCs are advantageous in this regard, as they allow for increased flexibility for both the initial tax regime and later conversions to other tax regimes.

-lines.
-Regardless of form, proper recordkeeping is a
+form, proper recordkeeping is a necessity for any

 This publication contains general information only and Deloitte is not, by means of this publication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services, nor should it be used as a basis for any decision or action that may affect your business.
 Before making any decision or taking any action that may affect your business, you should consult a qualified professional adviser.
 Deloitte, its affiliates and related entities, shall not be responsible for any loss sustained by any person who relies on this publication.